Water Softener Installation Cost

 These are a great alternative to standalone water softeners for those that want cleaner water as well.

 This system is actually a water filter system that will remove harmful contaminants.
-This includes some minerals that contribute towards water hardness.
+This includes some minerals that contribute towards hard water.

 This will not only act as a water softener but will also filter out water impurities in drinking water.